‘Feud: Bette And Joan’ – Everything We Know About Ryan Murphy’s Next Hit Series

 Although details about the show are still slim, TV Line is reporting that FX just released the opening credits for the new series.
 The retro appearance of the credits perfectly matches with the show’s time period.
 Not only do the credits feature paper-doll animation, but the background jazz music plays homage to the Baby Jane.

-In addition to the opening credits, Daily Mail is reporting that producers released a short teaser clip for Feud.
+In addition to the opening credits, the Daily Mail is reporting that producers released a short teaser clip for Feud.
 In the video, Sarandon is shown as Davis telling Lange’s Crawford, “I barely touched her,” highlighting the physical nature of their intense rivalry.

 She came, she saw, she slayed. #TeamBette #FeudFX